spiffe/spire-tutorials/k8s/oidc-vault/README.md

    $ kubectl delete deployment client
    ```

-2. Delete all deployments and configurations for the agent, server, and namespace:
+2. Delete all deployments and configurations for the SPIRE Agent, Server, and namespace:

    ```console
    $ kubectl delete namespace spire